 Whiplash is caused when the tendons, muscles and ligaments in the neck area are sprained.
 For example as a result of a car accident.
-You can help ease the symptoms of whiplash.
-Here are some advice:

 - An ice pack can relieve swelling and pain.
 You should apply this as soon as possible after the injury, for 15 to 20 minutes at a time.
 You can make an ice pack from a bag of frozen peas wrapped in a tea towel to prevent cold burns, which you can re-freeze time and again.
 Do not eat the frozen peas if they have defrosted and been re-frozen.